Sunwood-ai-labs/AMATERASU/docs/README.en.md

 ## 🤝 Automated Collaborator Invitation

-HarmonAI III includes a script to automatically invite collaborators to the GitHub repository.
-You can use it with the following steps:
+AMATERASU includes a script to automatically invite collaborators to the GitHub repository.
+It can be used with the following steps:

 1. Create a `.env` file and set the necessary tokens:
    ```
    # GitHub access token (for collaborator invitation)
    GITHUB_TOKEN=your_github_personal_access_token_here

-   # The following are examples of tokens that may be used for other features.
-It is convenient to list them for later use.
+   # The following are examples of tokens that may be used by other functions.
+It's convenient to write them down for later use.
    # GITHUB_ACCESS_TOKEN=ghp_xxxxx
    # YOUR_PERSONAL_ACCESS_TOKEN_IRIS=ghp_yyyyy
    # GEMINI_API_KEY=AIzzzzz